flub78/multitenant/doc/calendar.md

 * Timestamp for start of event and integer for duration
 * Separate fields for date and time

 When the event represents some period of activity, the option timestamp plus duration may be convenient.
 The choice likely depends on how often events are created or changed, compared to the number of time addition of duration has to be done.
+Start time plus duration are more convenient for appointments, meetings, etc. When you record a flight duration, start and end time are more convenient as you do not know the duration without calculation.

 Note that whatever the choice for database storage it may be convenient to develop the accessors to get the other points of view.